-All eligible applicants will be Rank Selection (75%): ranked by the CT-CCNP.
-Each college will fill 75% of their seats by rank.
-Random Selection (25%): Common pool of remaining applicants will consist of all students who were eligible for the program, but were not selected through rank selection.
+All eligible applicants will be ranked by the CT-CCNP.
+Each college will fill 75% of their seats by rank

+Random Selection (25%):

+Common pool of remaining applicants will consist of all students who were eligible for the program, but were not selected through the rank selection.
 Students will be placed on a list for their College of First Choice and will be selected for that college in random order until the college is full.

-Applicants will be considered for random selection at their second choice college if that college has space that wasn't filled through its own random selection process.
-Once all colleges are filled, the remaining applicants will go onto a waitlist.
+Once all colleges are filled, the remaining ap plicants will go onto a waitlist.

-Applicants on the waitlist will be ranked using their original CT-CCNP rank number.
+Waitlist: Applicants on the waitlist will be ranked using their original CT-CCNP rank number.

-The waitlist will be divided into six separate lists based on the College of First Choice.
+The waitlist will be divided into separate lists based on the College of First Choice.
 When openings occur, applicants will be selected (in rank order) from the waitlist at that college and offered the nursing seat.
 Applicants who refuse an offer from their college of first choice will be removed from consideration for the current academic year.